-That basket of chili cheese fries seemed like a delicious idea at the time.
-But now you’re being haunted by the Ghost of Cheese Fries Past — and it’s not pretty.
+That giant platter of spicy nachos with the jalapeno heat warning seemed like a deliciously good idea at the time.
+But now, you’re being haunted by the Ghost of Hot Peppers Past — and it’s not pretty.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Sound the heartburn alarm, because your chest is on fire from the inside.

 Despite its name, heartburn has nothing to do with your heart.
 But the “burn” part?
 Yeah, that’s accurate.
 Heartburn feels like a scorching sensation in the center of your chest, most often, from acid reflux.

 Want to quench the flames?
 Gastroenterologist Claire Beveridge, MD, explains what causes heartburn and how to take control.

 What causes heartburn?

 Heartburn occurs when swallowed food or stomach acid leaves your tummy and heads back up into your esophagus, the fancy medical term for your food pipe.

 Anyone can get heartburn occasionally.
 For some, though, uncomfortable pain from within becomes a regular visitor.
 That sort of chronic acid reflux is known as gastroesophageal reflux disease, or GERD.